tc39/proposal-import-attributes/README.md

 import value from "module" given type: 'json';
 ```

-- How dynamic import would accept module attributes: e.g., with or without an extra level of nesting
+- How dynamic import would accept import attributes: e.g., with or without an extra level of nesting

 ```mjs
 import("foo.wasm", { with: { type: "webassembly" } });